This article describes the best practices for maintaining your data for Buy on Google.

 Input accurate shipping configurations for each product

-When customers purchase items through Shopping Actions, Google will collect any related shipping fees based on your shipping configurations in Merchant Center.
+When customers purchase products through Buy on Google, Google will collect any related shipping fees based on your shipping configurations in Merchant Center.
 You can provide shipping configurations for your products using these attributes: